Adaptive randomized pivoting and volume sampling: Fast by rejection sampling

 \section{Fast \ARP by rejection sampling}

-When implemented using the single-pass randomized rangefinder \cref{eq:randomized-rangefinder} with an appropriate random embedding, the runtime of adaptive randomized pivoting is roughly $\order(mn + mk^2)$ operations: Applying the embedding requires roughly $\order(mn)$ operations, and computing $\mat{Q} = \orth(\mat{B})$, running randomly pivoted \QR on $\mat{Q}^*$, and forming the product $\mat{W} = \mat{Q}\mat{Q}(\set{S},:)^{-1}$ each expend $\order(mk^2)$ work.
+When implemented using the single-pass randomized rangefinder \cref{eq:randomized-rangefinder} with an appropriate random embedding (e.g., a SparseStack---see \cref{def:sparsestack}), the runtime of adaptive randomized pivoting for a dense matrix $\mat{A}$ is roughly $\order(mn + mk^2)$ operations: Applying a fast, structured embedding to a dense matrix $\mat{A}$ requires roughly $\order(mn)$ operations, and computing $\mat{Q} = \orth(\mat{B})$, running randomly pivoted \QR on $\mat{Q}^*$, and forming the product $\mat{W} = \mat{Q}\mat{Q}(\set{S},:)^{-1}$ each expend $\order(mk^2)$ work.
 Using Cortinovis and Kressner's implementation, the dominant cost is the randomly pivoted \QR step, as their randomly pivoted \QR implementation is sequential and relies on vector--vector and matrix--vector arithmetic.
 By contrast, computing $\mat{Q} = \orth(\mat{B})$ and $\mat{W} = \mat{Q}\mat{Q}(\set{S},:)^{-1}$ are faster because they use matrix--matrix operations.

 Fortunately, the literature on randomly pivoted \QR, volume sampling, and DPP sampling has developed faster methods.
 For running randomly pivoted \QR on a general matrix, myself and coauthors developed the \emph{accelerated randomly pivoted \QR algorithm} \cite{ETW24a}, which uses \emph{rejection sampling} to produce the same set of random pivots as ordinary randomly pivoted \QR but in a block-wise fashion using matrix--matrix arithmetic.
 For the present context where we wish to apply randomly pivoted \QR to a matrix $\mat{Q}^*$ with \emph{orthonormal rows}, we have access to an even faster rejection sampling-based randomly pivoted \QR implementation, originally due to \cite{DCMW19} and rediscovered in \cite{BTA23}.
 We will call this fastest algorithm \RejectionRPQR.